In 2018, a dormant Bitcoin wallet was suddenly activated. It made news because this particular wallet held over £600 million in Bitcoin.

 Instead, Bitcoin wallet owners are encouraged to write down the private key, guard the code carefully, and preferably keep it offline.

 The re-activation of a wallet that holds large sums of cryptocurrency is not a common occurrence.
 However, when it happens, it causes quite a stir among Bitcoin investors and traders.

 The well-known transparency of the blockchain allows users to see when large numbers of coins are dumped into crypto exchange platforms.
 This is an action that can cause panic as it’s very likely to impact the whole cryptocurrency market.

 How Many Wallets Should You Have?

-Let’s face it, for Bitcoin hobbyists, one crypto wallet is probably enough.
+Let’s face it, for Bitcoin hobbyists, one cryptocurrency hardware wallet is probably enough.
 There is no need to create multiple wallets and private keys to occasionally move around small amounts of tokens.

 But if you’re investing in Bitcoin to turn a profit, regardless of the strategy in question, it’s best to have at least two or three digital wallets.
 As your investment grows, you can create even more wallets to minimise the possibility of losing them.

 No one knows what happened during the years the famous Bitcoin wallet was inactive.
 Perhaps the user misplaced the private key, and it took them that long to recover it.
 But it might have been something more dramatic than that.

 Either way, the very possibility of losing that much money due to hacking or loss of private keys is enough to make you consider splitting coins between multiple wallets.